![]() |

 The telescope is at latitude -31° 16' 04''.451, longitude +149° 05' 58''.732 (east of Greenwich), and its height above sea level is 850 m.

-Observing is carried out remotely from the control room of the Australia Telescope Compact Array located at the Paul Wild Observatory near Narrabri.
+Mopra control desks are situated in Science Operations Centre at Marsfield (Sydney), and the control building of the Australia Telescope Compact Array located at the Paul Wild Observatory near Narrabri.
 Observers must carry out their own observations.
-Full remote observing from anywhere in the world is available.
+Full remote observing from anywhere in the world is available for suitably qualified observers.

 If you have a query about the Mopra telescope then send an email to mopra-sciops @ atnf.csiro.au .